A pocket history of UKCraftFairs with a description of its current focus and objectives, plus testimonials.

 Hundreds of thousands of people visit the site looking for arts and crafts related information, like craft fairs to attend or courses to take.

 Every time you purchase a work of art of a handcrafted piece you are helping to support this community.
 It is really that simple.
 You can not purchase directly from this site but you can find artists and crafts people attending events near you.
-As well as searching the site, you can also receive Craft Weekly for free.
+As well as searching the site, you can also receive Craft Weekly.
 It is sent each Thursday and lists craft events that you might like to visit in your chosen region, during the week ahead.

 Throughout the course of a year, members of the site list many thousands of events that they are both running and or attending.
 The site displays the events in three sections; craft fairs and shows where you can either buy or sell arts and crafts, courses and workshops where you can learn a craft and galleried exhibitions where you can views arts and crafts.
 In addition to those events, members often include a list of the events they are attending on their own page.